Stabilizing the unstable output of persistent homology computations: Further analysis and discussion

-First we explore Example \ref{ex:HF} (though with a different case than the one in Figure~\ref{fig:ZeroDiag}), where the input to a persistent homology computation is a choice of function-values on the vertices of a simplicial complex.
-Specifically, we consider a line graph $\mathcal{K}$ with vertices $v_1, \ldots ,v_7$, and the initial input choice ${\bf a} = (10,11,12.5, 13, 9.9,20,1).$ The left side of Figure \ref{fig:PathGraph} shows the graph of the PL-function $F_{\bf a}$, and the persistence diagram $H({\bf a})$ is in the middle.
-Note that the high-persistence dot $(9.9,20)$ and the medium-persistence one $(10,13)$ are created by the additions of $v_5$ and $v_1$, respectively; that is, $h_5({\bf a}) = 10.01$ and $h_1({\bf a}) = 3.$ These values are of course unstable to perturbations of ${\bf a}$: for instance, if we switch the first and fifth entries of ${\bf a}$, the reader can check that $h_5((9.9,11,12.5,13,10,20,1)) = 3.$
+First we explore Example \ref{ex:component}, where the input to a persistent homology computation is a choice of function-values on the vertices of a simplicial complex.
+Specifically, we consider a line graph $\mathcal{K}$ with vertices $v_1, \ldots ,v_7$, and the initial input choice $\vect{a} = (10,11,12.5, 13, 9.9,20,1).$ The left side of Figure \ref{fig:PathGraph} shows the graph of the PL-function $F_\vect{a}$, and the persistence diagram $H(\vect{a})$ is in the middle.
+Ignoring the highest-persistence point $(1,20)$, the high-persistence point $(9.9,20)$ and the medium-persistence one $(10,13)$ are created by the additions of $v_5$ and $v_1$, respectively; that is, $h_5(\vect{a}) = 10.01$ and $h_1(\vect{a}) = 3.$ These values are of course unstable to perturbations of $\vect{a}$: for instance, if we switch the first and fifth entries of $\vect{a}$, the reader can check that $h_5((9.9,11,12.5,13,10,20,1)) = 3.$